Yui007/harmonyscan-downloader/README.md

 ## 🔄 How It Works

-1. **Manga Info Fetching** - Playwright navigates to the manga page and extracts metadata (title, authors, genres, chapters)
+1. **Manga Info Fetching** - Playwright navigates to the manga page and extracts metadata (title, authors, genres, chapters, synopsis, etc.)

 2. **Concurrent Chapter Scraping** - Using `asyncio.gather()`, multiple chapter pages are scraped simultaneously to get image URLs